Veteran Home Inspections was asked to contribute to this article on Redfin:

 Finally, look at the ceiling, walls, and floors to make sure there isn’t any damage.
 If the bathrooms are on an upper level, go downstairs and look for water stains or patches on the ceiling under the bathrooms.

 Houses with bedrooms that are too small, too few, or on the wrong floor can make a great house dysfunctional for your needs.
 Luckily, when it comes to inspecting, bedrooms are easy for most homebuyers to evaluate for themselves.

 You’ll want to note the number of windows each bedroom has.
 Something that most people do not realize is that building codes do not require a bedroom to have a closet, so make sure to see if each bedroom has one.

 Bedrooms also require several important features and security measures, such as a smoke alarm, an emergency escape/rescue opening (such as a window or door), heat, and some means of light and ventilation.
 The condition of the bedroom will often be indicative of the overall condition of the house as damaged and scratched doors, stained walls and carpets, and dirty ductwork can indicate a poorly maintained home.
 Consider the heating and cooling system for each room and note any bedrooms above garages as with older houses these can be less comfortable.

 Inspecting the basement

 The basement may not be the place you seek out first on a home tour.
-However, basements can offer great extra space in a home that you can potentially use as extra bedrooms, a family room or playroom, or storage area.
+However, basements can offer great extra space in a home that you can potentially use as extra bedrooms, a family room or playroom, or a storage area.